Live at Montreux 1986 (Eric Clapton film): Background

 The concert film features Eric Clapton and his friends as the house band, playing a set list of one hour and fifty minutes at the 1986 Montreux Jazz Festival, which was held at the Montreux Casino on 10 July 1986.
 The DVD video was released on 19 September 2006, whereas the Blu-ray disc was released eight years later.
 Eric Clapton's friends who formed the band consist of Nathan East on bass guitar, Phil Collins on drums, and Greg Phillinganes on the keyboard.

 Track listing

-The video is nearly the complete concert, missing only Run (performed after I Wanna Make Love To You), and Have You Ever Loved a Woman and Ramblin' on My Mind (the second encore).
+The video is nearly the complete concert.
+The only missing songs are: Run (performed after I Wanna Make Love To You), Have You Ever Loved a Woman and Ramblin' on My Mind (the second encore).